-Residents are encouraged to sign up for short-term disability coverage during orientation.
+Residents/fellows are encouraged to sign up for short-term disability coverage during orientation.
 Short-term disability, if elected, is effective beginning their first day of employment with CAMC.
-Residents electing to use short-term disability are required to use five (5) days of vacation time, or five (5) days of nonpaid time in the event there is no vacation balance, before short-term disability coverage takes effect.

-If residents do not elect Short Term Disability, personal vacation time can be used or residents will be unpaid for time off due to extended illness.
+Residents/fellows electing to use short-term disability are required to use five (5) days of vacation time, or five (5) days of non-paid time in the event there is no vacation balance, before short-term disability coverage takes effect.
+If residents/fellows do not elect short-term disability, unused vacation or other leave can be used to maintain pay.
+If residents/fellows have no vacation or other options for paid time off, residents/fellows will be unpaid for time off beyond the benefit offered in the PMPC leave benefit.